 - More design, printing, and manipulation of printed parts

-Bryan Czibesz’s visit is made possible with support from the Office of the Dean of the College of Arts and Sciences, Crimson Clay student organization and start-up funds from Assistant Professor Matt Mitros.
-For more information about the programs in the UA Department of Art and Art History, start here: http://art.ua.edu/about/prospective/; or call our offices at (205) 348-5967.
+Bryan Czibesz’s visit is made possible with support from the Office of the Dean of the College of Arts and Sciences, Crimson Clay student organization and the department.
+For more information about the programs in the UA Department of Art and Art History, start here: https://art.ua.edu/about/prospective/; or call our offices at (205) 348-5967.